 You can also use the tea rinse to prepare the scalp for a deep conditioning treatment.
 After shampooing, wash the scalp and hair with the tea rinse, put on a shower cap, and leave it on for 15-30 minutes.
-Follow up with a deep conditioning mask, cream, or serum and leave it on for another half hour before rinsing off the hair with cool water.
+Follow up with a deep conditioning mask, conditioner, cream, or serum and leave it on for another half hour before rinsing off the hair with cool water.

 Tea rinses are safe to use.
 However, they may have some side effects.